adstuart/azure-privatelink-dns-microhack/README.md

 Password: <see step above>

 - Verify that you are able to hop from the jumpbox to all Virtual Machines, using their Private IP addresses and RDP access.
-This also proves that the Site-to-site VPN is online
+This also proves that the Site-to-site VPN is online.

 ### :point_right: Hint